daniel4lee/Simple-Image-Processing-Application/README.md

 ![general histogram equalization formula](https://i.imgur.com/uAKEVap.png) where cdf-min is the minimum non-zero value, M × N gives the image's number of pixels, and L is the number of grey levels used (in this case 256).

-increases the global contrast of especially when the usable data of the image is represented by close contrast values. the intensities can be better distributed on the histogram
 * Gamma Correction
 * Image Inversion